 - Sustainability Connect is a new sustainability education business directory developed and managed by Sustainable Schools NSW and AAEE NSW.
 Search the directory for PD support.

-- Environmental Education Centres - Visit your local website for further professional learning opportunities.
+- Environmental and Zoo Education Centres - Visit your local website for further professional learning opportunities.

 - Brewongle EEC - located in Sackville North, Brewongle EEC offer a range of professional learning courses throughout the year covering science and technology, Aboriginal and Torres Strait Islander perspectives, geography and sustainability as a cross-curriculum priority.

-- Field of Mars EEC - located in East Ryde, Field of Mars run a range of professional learning courses year round, the majority of which are accredited with NESA.
+- Field of Mars EEC - located in East Ryde, Field of Mars run a range of professional learning courses year round

 - Observatory Hill Environmental Education Centre (EEC) runs the NESA accredited course ‘Integrating the Sustainability Cross Curriculum Priority’ (Course Code RG00451) for schools in its area of operations.
 See their website for upcoming course dates.